ganhammar/presentations/presentations/clear-skies-ahead/slides.md

 </div>

 <!--
-This approach is refered to as "Centralized DNS Architecture" in the microsoft documentation.
+This approach is referred to as "Centralized DNS Architecture" in the Microsoft documentation.
 The other option covered in the documentation is "Distributed DNS Architecture".

 * Centralized DNS:
   * Spoke VNets use the Private DNS Resolvers